hippopenny/kohya-trainer/README.md

 These files do not contain requirements for PyTorch.
 Because the versions of them depend on your environment.
 Please install PyTorch at first (see installation guide below.)

 The scripts are tested with Pytorch 2.0.1.
 1.12.1 is not tested but should work.
+It also works with Pytorch 2.1.0 xformer 0.0.22.post7

 ## Links to usage documentation